-FIRST EMPIRE.
+First Empire.
 Directors of First Empire who are not also salaried officers of the Company or its subsidiaries receive an annual retainer of \$10,000 plus \$750 for each meeting of the Board of Directors attended.
 Such directors who are members of a committee of the Board of Directors of First Empire receive \$500 for each committee meeting attended.
 If a director's domicile is more than 100 miles from the location of a board or committee meeting, such director receives an additional \$375 for attending the board meeting and an additional \$250 for attending the committee meeting.
 The Board of Directors has established a limitation on total compensation for services as a director of First Empire and its subsidiaries of \$40,000 per year.
 All directors of First Empire are entitled to reimbursement for travel expenses incidental to their attendance at meetings.

 In connection with its acquisition of East New York, the Company agreed to grant to persons who became directors and advisory directors of First Empire and its subsidiaries upon First Empire's acquisition of East New York and certain other officers of East New York, on an annual basis, nonstatutory stock options to purchase shares of the Common Stock having an aggregate fair market value on the date of grant, in the case of an officer, equal to his or her then basic annual compensation and, in the case of a non-officer director, equal to the aggregate amount of his or her then annual retainer and his or her board and committee meeting fees in the last full calendar year preceding the date of grant.
-During 1993, Mr. Murray was granted a stock option covering 3,174 shares with an exercise price of \$133.875 per share.
-Also in 1993, the following directors of First Empire were granted options covering the indicated number of shares, each with an exercise price of \$133.875 per share: Messrs.
-Benisch and Callan and Dr. Trent - 298 shares; Mr. McLendon - 290 shares; and Mr. Shanley - 274 shares.
+During 1995, the following directors of First Empire were granted options covering the indicated number of shares, each with an exercise price of \$140.00 per share: Messrs.
+Benisch, Callan and Shanley and Dr. Trent - 285 shares.

-M&T BANK.
+M&T Bank.
 Directors of First Empire who also serve as directors of M&T Bank or its subsidiaries, if not salaried officers of the Company or its subsidiaries, receive attendance fees for each board or committee meeting attended.
 Such attendance fees are identical to the schedule of fees paid to directors of First Empire for board and committee meetings attended.
 All such directors of M&T Bank and its subsidiaries are entitled to reimbursement for travel expenses incidental to their attendance at meetings.
 An unfunded plan for the deferral of board and committee fees is available to the directors of M&T Bank whereby a specific amount or percentage of such fees may be deferred until the later of January 1st following the date the director leaves the Board of Directors or the date the director reaches age 65.
 Quarterly compounded interest is credited to the deferred fees at a rate equal to that paid on M&T Bank's regular savings accounts.